Sean Payton: Bounty scandal and suspension

 On March 30, 2012, Payton lodged a formal appeal of his suspension.
-Goodell held an expedited hearing on the matter and was expected to render a decision in "days, not weeks," according to ESPN's Schefter.
+Goodell held an expedited hearing on the matter and was expected to render a decision in "days, not weeks,".
 Payton also used the hearing as a chance to get clarification on the terms of his ban.
 Goodell turned the appeal down on April 9, meaning that Payton's suspension was set to begin on April 16.
 He was to remain suspended until the end of Super Bowl XLVII, which was held in New Orleans.
 According to ESPN's Chris Mortensen, Payton was to forfeit $7.8 million of his $8.1 million salary.
 He was barred from even casual contact with anyone in the NFL; any such contact would have to be reported to NFL executive Ray Anderson.

 Soon after the suspension was announced, Payton began discussions with his mentor Bill Parcells about serving as an interim coach for the 2012 season.

 In September 2011, the Saints and Payton agreed to extend Payton's contract through 2015.
 However, on November 4, 2012, the NFL revealed that it had disallowed the extension because it contained a clause the NFL deemed to violate its rules, which would have allowed Payton to leave if Saints general manager Mickey Loomis were not with the team.
 The NFL's action left Payton's contract status in doubt beyond the 2012 season, although Payton said that he intended to return to the Saints.

-NFL Commissioner Roger Goodell reinstated Payton on January 22, 2013.

-Liberty Christian Warriors (Argyle, TX)
+Liberty Christian Warriors (2012)

 During his 2012 suspension from the NFL, Payton served as the offensive coordinator for his son Connor's sixth-grade team in Argyle, Texas.
 Payton used a simplified version of the Saints playbook, and the team went unbeaten until they suffered a loss near the end of the regular season to a team that ran the single-wing, which his team was unable to stop.
 Since he believed he would face that team again in the league's playoffs, he obtained video that the father of one of his players had recorded, and then contacted his mentor Bill Parcells to help him break down the opponent's offense.
 The teams indeed faced one another in the league finals; Payton's team lost a considerably closer game in which they were able to slow down the opposing offense.

+In week 5 of the 2012 NFL season, Payton, along with Vitt and Loomis, were granted permission to attend the Saints game against the San Diego Chargers in order to witness Brees break Johnny Unitas' record for most consecutive games with a touchdown pass.
+Brees specifically requested for the three to be in attendance at the Superdome, despite their suspensions.